-Ironically, in the past we have swam in similar culinary waters here on Platter Talk.
+Ironically, in the past, we have swum in similar culinary waters here on Platter Talk.
 A few summers ago we put together this sensational Grilled Corn and Black Bean Salsa.
 Fast forward a year or so and we are trading in the tortilla chip for a soup bow!

 Black Bean & Roasted Corn Chowder